purplemoon11/aitc-task/README.md

   JWT_SECRET: Secret key for JWT authentication
   DEV_SWAGGER: Provide url to load swagger (localhost:5000/docs)

+- Database Setup
+  Create a database
+  All the table query is provided at Script.sql file

 - Project Setup & Launch

   npm install: To initialize the project
   npm run dev: To run the server

+- Migration
+  Migration example process is provided on the top of Script.sql file

 - Features